M-loops/Mloops-for-Jupyter/README.md

 Identify the extension you want to install.
 You can find a list of extensions on the Jupyter Notebook extensions website or through a search engine.

 Install the extension using either conda or pip.
-For example, to install the Table of Contents (TOC) extension using conda, you can run the following command:

-conda install -c conda-forge jupyter_contrib_nbextensions
+For example, to install the Table of Contents (TOC) extension using conda, you can run the following command: conda install -c conda-forge jupyter_contrib_nbextensions

-If you prefer to use pip, you can run:

-pip install jupyter_contrib_nbextensions
+If you prefer to use pip, you can run: pip install jupyter_contrib_nbextensions

-After the installation is complete, you need to enable the extension in Jupyter Notebook.
-To do this, launch Jupyter Notebook by typing jupyter notebook in a command prompt or terminal window.

-In the Jupyter Notebook interface, click on the Nbextensions tab, which should be located on the upper-right corner of the interface.

-In the Nbextensions tab, you should see a list of available extensions.
-Find the extension you installed in step 3 and click on the checkbox next to it to enable it.

-Finally, click the Save button at the bottom of the Nbextensions tab to save your changes.
-The extension should now be installed and enabled in your Jupyter Notebook environment.
+After the instalation is complete, go to the path: <your_python_folder>/site-packages/jupyter_contrib_nbextensions/nbextensions

+Download the Mloops extension and move it to the nbextensions folder.

+Finally, enable the extension by executing this command in the terminal: sudo jupyter nbextension install Mloops-for-Jupyter-main && jupyter nbextension enable Mloops-for-Jupyter-main/mloops

-## Conclusion
+## Congratulations!
-Congratulations!
-You have successfully installed a Jupyter Notebook extension.
-Extensions can greatly enhance your productivity and make your data science workflow more efficient.
-If you encounter any issues, make sure to consult the extension's documentation or seek help from the community.
+### You have successfully installed our Jupyter Notebook extension.
+### We would love to hear your feedback for improvment at - info@m-loops.com